 That’s why Rinnai, the world’s best gas tankless heater makes, offers a wide array of models – from 7 GPM to 11 GPM:

 Be mindful that this is only a rough estimate.
 The smart thing to do is buy a tankless heater that is a bit more powerful than the estimated needs.
 Better be safe than sorry.

 What Size Tankless Water Heater Do I Need For A Family Of 5?
 (Example #2)

 If 5 people live in a single household, they can use several faucets or showers simultaneously.
 When picking the size of a tankless water heater, we have to take this into account.

 A household hot water consumer that requires hot water fastest is a shower.
 5 people can also simultaneously run several hot water faucets, a dishwasher, doing laundry, and so on.

-In short, a family of 5 would need a 10 GPM gas tankless heater or 27 kW electric tankless heater if you live in the northern part of the USA where the input water has a lower temperature.
-There the tankless heater has to work extra hard to bring the water temperature up to 110˚F or 120˚F.
+In short, a family of 5 would need a 10 GPM gas tankless heater or 27 kW electric tankless heater if you live in the northern part of the USA, where the input water has a lower temperature.
+The tankless heater has to work extra hard to bring the water temperature up to 110˚F or 120˚F.

-If you live in the southern part, however, the capacity of the tankless water heater can be reduced as much as 30%.
-So, for a family of 5 in the southern part of the USA, that would mean 7 GPM gas tankless heater or 18 kW tankless heater should be more than enough to satisfy all hot water needs.
+However, if you live in the southern part, the capacity of the tankless water heater can be reduced by as much as 30%.
+So, for a family of 5 in the southern part of the USA, that would mean a 7 GPM gas tankless heater or an 18 kW tankless heater should be more than enough to satisfy all hot water needs.